 This organization leads the fight against the consequences of diabetes and fights for those affected by diabetes.
 They fund research to prevent, cure and manage diabetes, deliver services to hundreds of communities, and provide objective and credible information.

-Cancer Survivors' Fund provides scholarships for young cancer survivors, gives them a new purpose and meaning in life and enables them to continue their college education.
+Provides scholarships for young cancer survivors, by giving them a new purpose and meaning in life and enables them to continue their college education.
 Cancer Survivors' Fund also provides prosthetic limbs to disadvantaged young adults.

 The Liddy Shriver Sarcoma Initiative works with individuals, families, communities and medical teams around the world to offer support, to provide expert information and to fund promising sarcoma research.